ThomasCms/No-gitlab-notifs/README.md

 Firefox:
 1) Navigate to about:debugging
-2) elect the Add-ons tab
+2) Select the Add-ons tab
 3) Click Load Temporary Add-on, navigate to your extension directory, and select any file within the extension directory